 Primary sources are sometimes republished as books.
-Try a search in WorldCat Local using a keyword(s) that describes your topic in combination with one or more of the following terms:
+Try a search in WorldCat Discovery using a keyword(s) that describes your topic in combination with one or more of the following terms:

 Preus Library has journals, magazines, and newspapers that go back many decades.
 Articles from newspapers and magazines written at the time an event occurred can be a good source of primary information.
 Check your Paideia topic guide or contact your section’s librarian for specific starting points for researching articles.

 Historical newspapers are an excellent primary source for investigating

 events of a certain time period—and in our rapidly growing digital

 world, many of the major newspapers are available electronically going

 back to their inception.
 The Historical New York Times is one example of this.

 The Luther College Archives is located on the Upper Floor of Preus Library and is available for students during open research hours.
 The Archives contains the historical records of the college and the personal papers of people affiliated with the college.
 It is a rich resource of primary source materials on a wide variety of topics.
 The Archives phone number is x1805.
 Visit the Luther College Archives home page.

 An increasing number of web sites offer digital versions of primary sources, and can be an excellent resource photographs, scanned images of original documents, reprints of diaries and letters.
 Some sites are specific to a certain event or era, while others provide more wide-ranging historical documents.